-Outputs to achieve this outcome How we will measure our performance Target Responsible EE3.4 Promote Parkes Shire as a preferred location for targeted tourism and business events EE3.4.1 Develop marketing collateral to promote Parkes as a preferred location for events.
-Developed by 31 December 2025 Event Attraction and Sponsorship Coordinator EE3.4.2 Attract new business events to the Shire One new event per year EE3.5 EE3.5 Develop and implement a balanced program to support business and tourism events EE3.5.1 Develop 2025/26 Events Calendar containing all Council- run, community and destination events Developed by 30 June 2025 Events and Festivals Specialist throughout the year EE3.5.3 Deliver Community Events Financial Assistance Grant Program. \$100,000 funding allocated
+Outputs to achieve this outcome How we will measure our performance Target Responsible Promote Parkes Shire as a preferred location for targeted tourism and business events a preferred location for EE3.4.1 Develop marketing collateral to promote Parkes as a preferred location for events.
+Developed by 31 December 2025 Event Attraction and Sponsorship Coordinator EE3.4.2 Attract new business events to the Shire One new event per year EE3.5 Develop and implement a balanced program to support business and tourism events throughout the year EE3.5.1 Develop 2025/26 Events Calendar containing all Council- run, community and destination events Developed by 30 June 2025 Events and Festivals Specialist EE3.5.3 Deliver Community Events Financial Assistance Grant Program. \$100,000 funding allocated -

+EE4

-EE4 Tourism and Destination Marketing
+Tourism and Destination Marketing